saich9424/SOEN-691-PROJECT/README.md

 ![](images/Reviews.png)

 ### Technologies

+* <b>Apache Spark: </b>Apache Spark is a unified analytics engine for big data processing.
+We will use Dataframe API and  Resilient Distributed Dataset (RDD) for data preprocessing and building data frames.

+* <b>Pandas: </b>We will use Pandas for data manipulation, analysis, sorting, handling missing values, cleaning, and visualization.

+* <b>Matplotlib: </b> We will use it to generate graphs and for visualization of huge data.
+* <b> PySpark ML: </b> It is  DataFrame-based machine learning APIs to let users quickly assemble and configure practical machine learning pipelines.
+* <b>  Programming language: </b> Python

 We are going to use Python, Pandas, Spark and Matplotlib.
 We are going to use Python libraries for general computation on data.
 Pandas & Spark will be useful analysing data and also transforming the data at the same time.
 Using Matplotlib, we will be able to generate graphs for visulization of huge data.